shadownet-irc/Website/site/staff.md

 ### [Zazie](mailto:zazie@yolo-swag.com)

 Some person Xe initially found (and rescued from) slaving at the QA mines of Microsoft Xbox hardware testing.
-Rescued from this former home of moronic users (and PurpleSurge), they now thrive here as a core part of the staff.
+Rescued from this former home of moronic users and, freed from networks past, they now thrive here as a core part of the staff.
+Experienced in most aspects of IRC operation, with experience in these daemons;
-Experienced in Anope, Atheme, and some other third thing.
+Anope, Atheme, Charybdis, Elemental, InspIRCd, and Unreal.

 ### Lore